University Writing Project FAQ's

 9) Who will be assessing the papers?

 Writing samples are assessed by a team of trained faculty members and instructors from the Department of English.
 Team members assess the writing samples utilizing a standardized rubric that is generalizable to many different writing assignments.
-The rubric is available on the Office of Assessment Services website.

 10) What type of information will I receive?